 a.
-If illness or emergency renders a student unable to report to the agency, they are expected to notify the field instructor and the field placement coordinator.
+If illness or emergency renders a student unable to report to the agency, they are expected to notify the field instructor and the Field Internship Coordinator.
 All time lost on such matters must be made up.
 Failure to complete the required number of hours before the semester ends will result in a grade of "Incomplete."